 How Does Mapmygenome Help You?

 With our proprietary test MyNutriGene, you can get an insight into your immunity, genetic predisposition to specific health conditions, and choose optimal health plans to pre-empt most of these risks.
-Our test will also help you learn about your metabolism, fat/carbohydrate response, food intolerance, and eating behavior.
+Our test will also help you learn about your metabolism, fat/carbohydrate response, food intolerance, and eating behaviour.
 Through MyFitGene, you can truly personalize your training and diet while understanding the strengths and weaknesses of your body.
 Knowing what foods work for you will go a long way towards building better health.
 It’s time to Eat Wise, DNA Wise!
-To get this test done, write to firstname.lastname@example.org or call us at 1800 102 4595.
+To get this test done, write to email@example.com or call us at 1800 102 4595.

 - Evangelakou, Zoi et al. “Nutrigenomics as a tool to study the impact of diet on aging and age-related diseases: the Drosophila approach.”
 Genes & nutrition vol. 14 12.
 2 May.
 2019, doi: 10.1186/s12263-019-0638-6